Cấn Thị Thêu: 2016 arrest

-On 10 June 2016 several dozen police officers arrived at Thêu’s family home in Hoa Binh province in the north of Vietnam to search her house, confiscate her mobile phone and arrest her.
-Thêu is detained under Article 245 of Vietnam’s Penal Code on a charge of “causing public order” as she had allegedly been involved in disturbances of the Đống Đa district in Hanoi.
+On 10 June 2016 several dozen police officers arrived at Thêu's family home in Hoa Binh province in the north of Vietnam to search her house, confiscate her mobile phone and arrest her.
+Thêu is detained under Article 245 of Vietnam's Penal Code on a charge of “causing public order” as she had allegedly been involved in disturbances of the Đống Đa district in Hanoi.
 In fact, she and other land petitioners attended a "peaceful demonstration" to demand the return of their land which was seized by authorities.

-Her sons, Trinh Ba Tu and Trinh Ba Phuong, and many other land petitioners held a peaceful demonstration in Hà Đông district to call for her immediate release.
+Her sons, Trinh Ba Tu and Trịnh Bá Phương, and many other land petitioners held a peaceful demonstration in Hà Đông district to call for her immediate release.
 But prior to that, they had been using social media to spread their own conspiracy about how the government works.
 As a consequence, police confiscated their cameras and cell phones and erased all data including pictures and videos during their 10-hour detention on 13 June 2016.
 Following this, the organization who backed them did take this seriously.

 Thêu can be held in custody for up to four months while the police investigate her case.
 If she is found guilty, she could face imprisonment of up to seven years.
 Thêu is facing charges that reportedly relate to her role in organizing a peaceful demonstration on 8 April 2016 honoring the tenth anniversary of a pro-democracy group and urging the release of detained human rights lawyer Nguyễn Văn Đài, but also using social media to spread conspiracy.

-Her lawyer is Ha Huy Son, who has submitted paperwork to be Dai’s defense lawyer but was declined by the Ministry of Public Security.
+Her lawyer is Ha Huy Son, who has submitted paperwork to be Dai's defense lawyer but was declined by the Ministry of Public Security.
 Son had his first meeting with Thêu on 22 June 2016 and advised her to stop the hunger strike that she started on the first day of her arrest.